rosinality/ml-papers/README.md

 1. [210503 ISTR](papers/210503%20ISTR.md) #end2end
 1. [210505 QueryInst](papers/210505%20QueryInst.md) #end2end
 1. [210604 SOLQ](papers/210604%20SOLQ.md)
+1. [210713 Per-Pixel Classification is Not All You Need for Semantic Segmentation](papers/210713%20Per-Pixel%20Classification%20is%20Not%20All%20You%20Need%20for%20Semantic%20Segmentation.md) #panoptic_segmentation #semantic_segmentation #detr
 ## interpolation
 1. [200804 Autoencoder Image Interpolation by Shaping the Latent Space](papers/200804%20Autoencoder%20Image%20Interpolation%20by%20Shaping%20the%20Latent%20Space.md)
 ## knowledge base